openslide/openslide.github.io/index.markdown

 The architecture and design of the library is described in a technical report:

-"A Vendor-Neutral Library and Viewer for Whole-Slide Images"
+*A Vendor-Neutral Library and Viewer for Whole-Slide Images*
 Adam Goode, M. Satyanarayanan
 Technical Report CMU-CS-08-136, June 2008
 Computer Science Department, Carnegie Mellon University